We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Heart health

-A systematic review published in BMJ found that higher fiber intake might lower the risk of both coronary heart disease and cardiovascular disease.
+A 2017 review found that higher fiber intake might lower the risk of cardiovascular disease.

 Weight loss

 Some weight loss products, programs, and healthcare professionals recommend consuming fiber as a way to make the body feel fuller for longer.
-This may decrease people’s appetites and help with weight loss.
+This may decrease a person’s appetite and help with weight loss.

 However, OTC fiber supplements, such as Metamucil or Benefiber, are not approved as weight loss products and are not likely to have a direct impact on weight loss.